Skip to Content

 Read – Read stick level.

-Remove – Remove the dipstick and read level.
+Remove – Remove the dipstick and read the level.

-The upper dipstick mark signifies full and a lower mark signifies low oil, the area in between maybe hatched, this indicates an acceptable oil level.
+The upper dipstick mark signifies full, and a lower mark signifies low oil; the area in between may be hatched, which indicates an acceptable oil level.
 If you need to top up the oil, add only a little at a time before reading the dipstick.

 What Oil Type For Snowblower?

 The multi-grade comprises a thin oil for cold start protection and a heavier oil for hot temperature performance.
 Many snowblower manufacturers recommend 5W30 or 10W30.
-The lower the number preceding the W (winter) the thinner the lower temperature grade oil.
+The lower the number preceding the W (winter), the thinner the (winter) grade oil.

-OW30 offers better cold start protection than 5W30 and 5W30 offers better cold start protection than 10W30 etc. The oil you choose for your snowblower is determined by manufacturers’ recommendations and they should be followed, but all that said most blowers are happy with 5W30, but in severe temperatures, move to the 0W30 grade.
+0W30 offers better cold start protection than 5W30, and 5W30 offers better cold start protection than 10W30, etc. Manufacturers’ recommendations determine the oil you choose for your snowblower, and they should be followed, but that said, most blowers are happy with 5W30, but in severe temperatures, move to the 0W30 grade.

 How Much Oil in A Snowblower?